 - error reporting: errors detected can be reported to a hotline via a form.
 An email is generated from the form based on a template.
 The email is stored and managed by the hotline.
 The error report may contain the following personal data: IP address of the device, email address, username, attached images, personal data typed in, which the Company has no influence over.

-- password: saved via asymmetric encryption in an encrypted memory space for the purpose of automatic login (if enabled by the customer).
+- password: saved via asymmetric encryption in the encrypted memory space of the device for the purpose of automatic login (if enabled by the customer).
 Only the server is capable of decrypting the encryption via the appropriate private key.
 This function can be disabled at any time when logged in.

 - documents: documents and declarations, as well as a list of the documents accepted earlier.